 Classifying for Lease Commitments - Company as a Lessee.
 The Company is a lessee under non-cancellable operating leases covering offices and service centers.
 For the Company's non-cancellable lease, the Company recognizes ROU assets and lease liabilities measured at the present value of lease payments to be made over the lease term using the Company's incremental borrowing rate.

-The Company availed exemption for short-term leases with term of 12 months or less.
+The Company assessed its lease commitments by class of underlying asset to which the ROU asset relates and availed exemption for short-term leases with term of 12 months or less.
 Accordingly, lease payments on the short-term lease are recognized as expense on a straight-line basis over the lease term.